Tenoxicam is a medicine called a non-steroidal anti-inflammatory drug. It is also known as 'an NSAID'.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer’s PIL, Mobiflex® tablets 20 mg; Meda Pharmaceuticals; The electronic Medicines Compendium.
-Dated October 2011.
+Manufacturer’s PIL, Mobiflex® tablets 20 mg; Meda Pharmaceuticals, The electronic Medicines Compendium.
+Dated March 2016.